 I, Team Member Responsib , have read and thoroughly understand the 'CU at Scho ilities and Expectations.
-I agree to follow these rules in my role as a ol'(sm.)
+I agree to follow these rules in my role as a school of the control of the c ol'(sm.)
 Student student team member.

 X Date:

 Parent/Guardian Ackno wledgement

 read and reviewed the 'CU , parent or guardian of tations with my child.

 X Date:

 Rec'd by: Date: